There’s arguably no better modern investment than LeBron James rookie cards.

 We’d stick with the on-card autos if possible, although every card above is a viable option.

-The 2003-04 Exquisite Collection LeBron James Rookie Card would be our top pick overall.
+The 2003-04 Exquisite Collection LeBron James RC would be our top pick overall.

 Top LeBron James Rookie Cards: Final Thoughts